Gustav Fabergé

-Marie Fabergé, which both their sons inherited.

 Life and career

-Gustav Fabergé was born on 18 February 1814 in Pernau (today Pärnu, Estonia), in the Governorate of Livonia.

-He was the son of Peter (Pierre) Favry (1768–1858; later Fabri, Fabrier, Fabergé), a master joiner and artisan who had settled in Pärnu around 1796, and his wife Maria Louise Elsner (1776–1855), a merchant’s daughter from Silesia.

-Pärnu guild records list Peter Fabrier as a Tischlermeister (master carpenter) in 1796 and as Peter Faberg in 1808, indicating the gradual Germanisation of the surname.

-The family’s deeper roots lie in northern France, in Picardy, where their Huguenot ancestors lived before the Revocation of the Edict of Nantes (1685).

-Fleeing persecution, they settled in Brandenburg-Prussia.

-By the early 19th century the Fabergés were fully German-speaking Lutherans.

-Their son Gustav grew up in Pärnu, in a household attached to the Evangelical-Lutheran Church, and formally adopted the spelling Fabergé in 1828.
+Gustav Fabergé, a Baltic German, was born in the city of Pernau (now Pärnu) in Livonia (present-day Estonia) on 18 February 1814.
+His father, the artisan Pierre Favry (1768–1858; later Fabrier), moved to the Baltic province of Livonia, then part of the Russian Empire.
+Pierre had moved there by 1800 from the German city of Schwedt an der Oder.
+He married a Silesian merchant’s daughter named Maria Louisa Elsner (1776–1855).
+His family were Huguenots from Picardy living in Germany, having fled religious persecution in France at the end of the 17th century, after the Revocation of the Edict of Nantes.
+In 1796, he registered as a master joiner in Pärnu under the names of Peter Fabrier in 1796 and Peter Faberg in 1808.
+Their son Gustav was born in Pärnu, where he adopted the surname of Faberge in 1828.
+Gustav was apprenticed to Andreas Ferdinand Spiegel in Saint Petersburg.
+He then worked for Johann Wilhelm Keibel in the 1830s.

 Gustav qualified as a master in 1841.
-In 1842, he opened the jewelry firm House of Fabergé in Saint Petersburg, in a basement flat at 12 Bolshaya Morskaya Street, and married Marie Fabergé (born Jungstedt), the daughter of a German-Lutheran Danish artist, Carl Jungstedt.
+In 1842, he opened the jewelry firm House of Fabergé in Saint Petersburg, in a basement flat at 12 Bolshaya Morskaya Street, and married Charlotte Maria Fabergé (born Jungstedt), the daughter of a Danish artist, Carl Jungstedt.
 Among the pieces made by the firm during that time, we find a gold-mounted carnelian demi-parure, a gold-mounted diamond-set brooch and ear studs, and a gold-link bracelet.
 He employed Johann Alexander Gunst, Johann Eckhardt and, from 1857, August Wilhelm Holmström.
 The limited information available about Gustav Fabergé’s work suggests that his output was quite modest, consisting mainly of simple jewelry pieces such as agate necklaces, bracelets, and spectacles.
 It is widely believed that his son, Carl Fabergé, was responsible for introducing innovative designs to the business.
 Peter Carl Fabergé was initially educated in Saint Petersburg.
 In 1860, Gustav Fabergé retired and, together with his wife and son, moved to Dresden, leaving the business in the hands of Peter Hiskias Pending and V. A. Zaianchkovski.
 In Dresden, they lived at Walpurgisstraße and Victoriastraße, a few minutes’ walk from the Castle and the famous jewellery collection Grünes Gewölbe, with the important jewellery of Johann Melchior Dinglinger.
 Peter Carl continued his education in Dresden.
-The other children were: Alexandra Fabergé (1844-1896), Wilhelmine Fabergé (1848-1928), Agatha Fabergé (1853-1858) and Agathon (1862-1895).
+A second son, Agathon, was born to the couple two years later.
+A daughter, Wilhelmine Charlotte Fabergé was born 1850 in Saint Petersburg.